projectbank/Documentatie/README.md

 When a client wants to know his saldo, you can send an easy request to the API.
 We assume that you have already checked the credentials to avoid problems.
 This requires only 2 parameters.

-1. __The NUID of the client__ You should always get this from the card to avoid fraud.
+1. `nuid` You should always get this from the card to avoid fraud.
-2. __The PIN of the client__ This should be only the 4 numbers.
+2. `pin` This should be only the 4 numbers.

 #### Request

-An example request will look like this: http://bowero.nl/api/clients/saldo.php?nuid=D0CC76AD&pin=0000.
+The request should be made to `clients/saldo.php`.

+#### Response

 It has 2 return possibilites: a `saldo` or an `error`.

-#### Response

 ##### Success